dreamscached/MineQuery/README.md

 ### Query Protocol Support

-As of version 2.0.0, query protocol is not yet supported.
+As of version 2.1.0, query protocol is fully supported.
+See examples below.
-See [issue #25][6] to track progress.

 ## 📚 How to use